steadybit/cli/README.md

 ?
 Kubernetes deployment: gateway

-We need to ensure that the service is still operating as expected when verifying compliance with the desired resilience level.
-To do so we support various checks.
-Please define at least one health check that we can use when running resilience checks.
+We need to ensure that the service is still operating as expected when verifying compliance with the desired resilience policy.
+To do so require a load-balanced HTTP endpoint that can be called during task execution.

-?
-Health Check Type: HTTP
 ?
 URL: http://k8s.demo.steadybit.io/products
 ...
 ```